 Civil Trial Advocacy (LAW-695-002)

-Civil Procedure I is a prerequisite and Evidence is a pre- or co-requisite.
-Assessment: Preparation for and presentation of in-class trial simulations.
-Self-assessment through video review.
-Final Exam: Performance during full trial before a sitting judge and citizen jurors.
+"Pre-requisite: Civil Procedure (LAW-501), Pre-requisite or Co-requisite: Evidence (LAW-633).
+Assessment: Preparation for and presentation of in-class trial simulations, Self-assessment through video review, Final exam: performance during a full trial before a siting judge and citizen jurors."

 The Civil Trial Advocacy course is based on trial simulations, practical instruction, learning by doing, and feedback from faculty and fellow students.
 The course focuses on case theory, trial strategy and tactics, opening statements, examination of witnesses, and closing arguments.
 In this course student-attorneys try three fictitious cases.
+Students try the final case in a courtroom before a real judge and jury panel of undergraduate students.
 Cases are tried under the Federal Rules of Civil Procedure and Evidence.
 Each section has two instructors, a judge and a law professor or attorney experienced in litigation.
-Special features of this class are in-class discussions by a professional actor on the use of techniques to communicate more effectively and a homicide detective on the basics of criminal investigations.
-The course concludes with a full mock trial before a sitting judge and undergraduate student jurors.
+Special features of these classes are in-class discussions by a professional actor on the use of techniques to communicate more effectively and a homicide detective on the basics of criminal investigations.

 Textbooks and Other Materials